Dana Ing, MSN, NNP-BC, APRN-Rx

 Honolulu, HI 96822

-Dana K. Ing, MSN, NNP-BC, is Neonatal Nurse Practitioner (NNP) at Kapiolani Medical Center for Women and Children’s and Instructor at the University of Hawaii, School of Nursing.
-Her passion is caring for newborns and their families which she has done for the almost 20 years.
+Dana Ing is a Neonatal Nurse Practitioner (NNP) at Kapiolani Medical Center for Women and Children’s and an Instructor at UH Manoa Nursing.
 Dana is board certified as a NNP through the National Certification Corporation.
-In addition to her NNP role, Dana is also a Regional Neonatal Resuscitation Program Trainer, STABLE Program Lead Instructor, American Heart Association Cardiopulmonary Resuscitation Instructor, Car Passenger Safety Technician and Certified Educator of Infant Massage.
+In addition to her NNP role, Dana is also a Regional Neonatal Resuscitation Program Trainer, STABLE Program Lead Instructor, American Heart Association Cardiopulmonary Resuscitation Instructor, Certified Kangaroo Caregiver and Certified Educator of Infant Massage.
+Dana as the Associate Director for THSSC and assists with the integration of pediatric and women’s health concepts into undergraduate and graduate simulation activities and with community healthcare partners.

 Dana has co-chaired national conferences and has served on committees for conferences in Hawaii.
 In addition to committee involvement, Dana has been the speaker at both local and national conferences.
 Her interests include developmental care in the NICU which include her passion for Kangaroo Care (skin-to-skin holding), the late preterm infant and helping parents cope with the NICU experience.